 - CSSW Videos: 4 practice method specializations (on Vimeo)

-The events that your student union and caucuses plan on your behalf are educational, stimulating and fun.
-For most CUSSW students, the biggest challenge lies in choosing among the myriad activities competing for your attendance and participation.
+The events that your caucuses plan on your behalf are educational, stimulating and fun.
+For most CSSW students, the biggest challenge lies in choosing among the myriad activities competing for your attendance and participation.
 There are School-wide events each semester including Self-Care Day in the Fall and Community Day in the Spring, as well as the Spring Gala at the end of the year.
-Many of the student groups sponsor panels, films and other events that you won’t want to miss.
-This past year, for example, the Criminal Justice Caucus held a panel featuring Angela Davis that was open to whole university—it was standing room only.
+Many of the student groups sponsor panels, film screenings and other events that you won’t want to miss.
+This past year, for example, the Criminal Justice Caucus held a panel featuring Angela Davis that was open to entire student body at Columbia University—it was standing room only.

-Each week you’ll receive an e-mail listing SUEB- and caucus-sponsored events.
+Each week you’ll receive an e-mail listing caucus-sponsored and other school-wide events.
 These events are also listed on posters and fliers throughout the Social Work Building as well as on the digital monitor located on the first floor.

 If you enjoy working on publications, consider becoming involved in our annual student journal, the Columbia Social Work Review, which aims to provide a forum for social work students to share their research, experience and views with faculty, fellow students, and the larger social work community.
 The Review is always on the look-out for experienced editors as well as submissions on timely topics.